 When Universal Credit is introduced, the Benefit Cap might apply to your combined income from Universal Credit along with other benefits such as Child Benefit.

-What help is available for affected households?
+Help available for affected households

 Finding work could mean that the Benefit Cap would not apply to you because qualifying for Working Tax Credit will mean that you are not affected by these new rules.

-An additional Supplementary Payment, available until 31 March 2020 to cover any loss of housing benefit, may be available for households with children, identified as being affected by the Benefit Cap from 7 November 2016.
-This does not affect your tax credits entitlement, and you won't have to pay any tax on it.
+An additional Supplementary Payment, available until 31 March 2020 to cover any loss of housing benefit, may be available for households with children identified as being affected by the Benefit Cap from 7 November 2016.
+This does not affect your tax credits entitlement and you won't have to pay any tax on it.